WeichenZhou/PALMER/README.md

          .fasta file with directory path to customize your insertion finding. e.g. NUMTs, MEIs in other species.

 --custom_index (default:no input; if you have both '--ref_ver other' and '--type LINE/ALU/SVA', you must give PALMER a index file (format: "CHR'	'START'	'END'	'MEI_NAME'
-'" for each MEI to be masked in each line) for masking module; if you have --custom_seq parameter without --custom_index, PALMER will work without masking step)
+'" for each MEI to be masked in each line) for masking module; if you have --custom_seq parameter without --custom_index, PALMER will work without the masking step)
          index file with directory path to mask the genome for your insertion finding

 --TSD_finding (Fixed:TRUE for all MEIs ,or default: FALSE for CUSTOMIZED insertion)